sanskriti-ss/qmprot_strategy/framework/to_do.md

 2) locally download all of the hamiltonians for testing
 3) plot how different vqe algorithms do for the qmprot molecules
 4) find something cool

+Mini tasks:
+* add more stuff into the vars file
+* including list of qmprot names to download to automate the process
+* sanskriti adds the env rules